-We have a qualified and experienced medical/welfare team on site, 24 hours a day.
-If you are hurt, or feel unwell or upset, please visit the welfare facility on the lawn.
+We have separate, experienced medical and wellbeing teams on site, 24 hours a day.
+If you are hurt, or feel unwell or upset, please visit their facilities.
 Please ask stewards or security for directions.

 What about security?

-Our trained security is provided by Baskerville Hall and as long as you’re playing by the rules they are fine.
+Our SIA-registered security team is there to keep everyone safe, and as long as you’re playing by the rules they really are super friendly.

-There are security guards on-site and CCTV in and around the hotel and grounds, but please be sensible and leave valuables at home.
+There are security guards patrolling the perimeter and campsites, but please be sensible and leave valuables at home.
 You are solely responsible for your personal effects and belongings.
-Any valuables taken on site are done so at your risk and we accept no responsibility for them.
+Any valuables taken on-site are done so at your risk and we accept no responsibility for them.

-All guests will need to show photo ID and a copy of their e-ticket matching details on our database in exchange for their wristbands.
+All guests will be searched for illegal drugs and alcohol on entry.
+You will need to show photo ID and a copy of your e-ticket matching details on our database in exchange for their wristbands.
 If you have not provided us with all names for your ticket holders in advance, those people will be denied entry.

-Spot checks are carried out to ensure everyone in the campsite has the correct wristband, and security will also check wristbands before people can access the food, drink and entertainment on offer.
-If your clothing/fancy dress costume obscures your wrist you will still have to show your wristband.
+Spot checks are carried out to ensure everyone in the campsite and performance arenas has the correct wristband, and security will also check wristbands before people can access the food, drink and entertainment on offer.
+If your clothing/fancy dress costume obscures your wrist you will still have to show your wristband!

 Undercover and uniformed security teams will be patrolling the campsite 24 hours a day.